wlach/eideticker/README.md

 Project Eideticker is an automated test harness that captures and analyzes browser output via HDMI.
 It currently only supports various browsers (Fennec, Stock) on Android, but support for other platforms is planned.
+There is experimental support for B2G on the pandaboard.

 ### Requirements